-“Molly” is one of the most widely used slang terms for the club drug MDMA (methylenedioxy-methamphetamine).
+“Molly” is one of the most widely used slang terms for the club drug methylenedioxy-methamphetamine (MDMA).

-German chemists developed the psychoactive substance more than a 100 years ago, but it was only outlawed by the Drug Enforcement Administration (DEA) in 1984.
-The result was a spike in popularity at all night parties known as “raves” that led to overdoses and fatalities.
+German chemists developed the psychoactive substance more than a 100 years ago.
+It was only outlawed by the Drug Enforcement Administration in 1984.
+The result was a spike in popularity at all night parties known as “raves”.
+It also resulted to both overdoses and fatalities.

-Often classified as a “club” or “designer” drug, MDMA has been around for a long time.
-It wasn’t until the late 1990s, when it became the drug of choice in nightclubs and the electronic dance music scenes.
-It was at that time its popularity began to skyrocket.
-It’s no coincidence that emergency rooms and healthcare professionals began to see a spike in usage.
-They also began to see more and more people who had overdosed on the psychoactive substance.
+Often classified as a “club” or “designer” drug, it wasn’t until the late 1990s, when it became the drug of choice in nightclubs and the electronic dance music scenes.

-MDMA has become a popular drug, in part because of the positive effects that a person may experience within an hour or so after taking a single dose.
+MDMA has become a popular drug, in part because of the effects a person may experience within an hour or so after taking a single dose.

 - Feelings of mental stimulation